samsuh/2025-learnings/README.md

 Staking is mostly working. have to wait for everything to update and sync, and then test it all to see if it's working. then get monitoring up, and mevboost up. and then decide what goes on there. also need to clear up which withdrawal address (mm vs ledger) needs to be used.

+11/20 - liquidity is better than staking if market goes down. just holding fiat/stablecoin has significantly better returns than multiple years of staking.